-Every employee, from hospital administrators to doctors and nurses to orderlies and janitorial staff, plays a vital role in improving patient safety.
-However, in a 2013 report from insurance provider AIG, 52% of C-suite executives and 51% of hospital risk managers said that nursing and clinical staff bear the brunt of responsibility for patient safety.
+very employee - hospital administrators, doctors, nurses, janitors, and everyone in between - plays a vital role in improving patient safety.
+However, in a 2013 report from insurance provider AIG, 52% of C-suite executives and 51% of hospital risk managers said that nursing and clinical staff bear the brunt of the responsibility for patient safety.

 Obviously, medical personnel should have the proper training and technical skills to perform their jobs.
-But should that be the only criteria?
+But should those be the only criteria?
 Nursing and clinical staff face demanding work environments:

-- Long hours According to an article in the American Journal of Nursing, the likelihood of making an error was three times higher when nurses worked 12.5 hours or longer. - Heavy patient loads In the AIG survey, 40% of hospital administrators said their inpatient load exceeded safe levels at least once a month, and 36% reported having an unsafe workload at least weekly. - High turnover According to a report by hospital staffing agency Nursing Solutions, Inc., the average turnover among medical staff is currently 14.7%, up from 13.5% in 2012.
+Long hours - According to an article in the American Journal of Nursing, nurses who worked 12.5 hours or longer were more likely to make errors.

+Excessive patient loads - In the AIG survey, 40% of hospital administrators said their inpatient load exceeded safe levels at least once a month, and 36% reported having an unsafe workload at least weekly.

+High turnover - According to a report by hospital staffing agency Nursing Solutions Inc., the average turnover among medical staff is currently 14.7%, up from 13.5% in 2012.